HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 {{ figure_markup(
   image="cms-adoption-share-for-top-5-cmss.png",
-  caption="CMS adoption share for top 5 CMSs.", description="Bar chart showing Wordpress dominating with 28.91% share in 2019, growing to 31.04% in 2020.
+  caption="CMS adoption share for top 5 CMSs.", description="Bar chart showing WordPress dominating with 28.91% share in 2019, growing to 31.04% in 2020.
 This is followed by 4 other CMSs with less than 2.5% share each: Joomla (2.24% for 2019 and 2.05% for 2020), Drupal (2.21% and 1.98% respectively), Wix (0.91% and 1.28%) and Squarespace (0.76% and 0.97%).
 Dupal and Joomla have dropped in usage in 2020 while the rest have increased.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkUxfuK-FCn3_IYDJiEsKDmdmyKb0TSEhG8dFc0XBIXej1NO2uUOmd-9NCbWuh-MZ3xzMhK_kNT-4u/pubchart?oid=1429803707&format=interactive", sheets_gid="1594044364",
   sql_file="top_cms_platforms_compared_to_2019.sql"